-The ‘Gokaicho’: Everything You Need to Know
+Zenko-ji ‘Gokaicho’ 2022: Everything You Need to Know

-Mar.
-28 / Eko-bashira Pillar Receiving Ceremony: the pillar arrives at the temple from Matsushiro
+March 27 / Eko-bashira Pillar Receiving Ceremony: the pillar arrives at the temple from Matsushiro

-Apr.03 / Maedachi Honzon Welcoming Ceremony: the statue is moved into the temple, carried in a repository by monks dressed in traditional white robes.
+April 2 / Eko-bashira Pillar Lifting Ceremony: the pillar will be raised following ancient traditions and during the Maedachi Honzon Welcoming Ceremony: the statue is moved into the temple, carried in a repository by monks dressed in traditional robes.

-Apr.04 / Kaibyaku Daihoyo Service for Unveiling the Statue: during the morning service, the statue is revealed for the first time.
+April 3 / Kaibyaku Daihoyo Service for Unveiling the Statue: during the morning service, the statue is revealed for the first time.
 A ceremony at 10AM marks the official opening of the Gokaicho.

-May 05 / Butto Hana-matsuri Festival: this sacred event celebrates the birth of the Buddha and prays for the health of children.
+Yet to be confirmed / Butto Hana-matsuri Festival: this sacred event celebrates the birth of the Buddha and prays for the health of children.

-May 17 / Shinnonoi Lion Dance: two large, decorative lions approach the temple in an intricate dance that thrills the crowd.
+Yet to be confirmed / Shinnonoi Lion Dance: two large, decorative lions approach the temple in an intricate dance that thrills the crowd.

-May 30-31 / Kechigan Daihoyo Final Service: brings the Gokaicho to a close as a curtain comes across the statue and it disappears from view until the next ceremony.
+June 29-30 / Kechigan Daihoyo Final Service: brings the Gokaicho to a close as a curtain comes across the statue and it disappears from view until the next ceremony.
 The following day the statue is returned to its usual repository in the Tendai sect.